TonyGlezx/ClickWrap/README.md

 # Whip up a new folder
 response = api.create_folder(space_id="YOUR_SPACE_ID", folder_name="Brand New Folder")`

-For the nitty-gritty on endpoints and what you can expect back, check out the [official ClickUp API docs]().
+For the nitty-gritty on endpoints and what you can expect back, check out the [official ClickWrap API docs]().

 Why You Gotta Have ClickWrap:
 -----------------------------